Directors & Officers (D&O) Insurance

 Every business and nonprofit relies on its leadership to make strategic decisions and guide day-to-day operations.
 But what happens if a director or officer is personally named in a lawsuit?
 D&O insurance in California can help cover the cost of defending against claims of mismanagement, breach of duty, or wrongful acts tied to leadership decisions.

-Whether you lead a nonprofit based in Culver City, manage a growing HOA in Pasadena, or run a private company in downtown Los Angeles,
+Whether you lead a nonprofit based in Culver City, manage a growing HOA in Pasadena, or run a private company in downtown Los Angeles, Directors & Officers liability insurance helps protect those at the top—so they can lead with confidence.

 What Does D&O Insurance Actually Cover?